charlescerisier/avixer/README.md

 # Avixer - AVI Muxer and Demuxer Library

+⚠️ **WARNING: This code has been generated with Claude AI and is NOT production ready.
+Use at your own risk for educational or experimental purposes only.**

 Avixer is a Go library and command-line tool for reading and writing AVI (Audio Video Interleave) files.
 It provides easy-to-use interfaces for both library usage and command-line operations.

 ## Features